pawelkaczor/intellij-config/Readme.md

 A sbt plugin that applies configurable modifications to the Intellij Idea project settings.

+## Motivation
+Currently Intellij Idea does not allow to share project settings between projects [(IDEA-221422)](https://youtrack.jetbrains.com/issue/IDEA-221422).
+If you decide to change a setting, you need to do it manually in all your projects.

+## Solution (for Scala Sbt projects)

-Intellij Idea keeps project settings in multiple xml files under <project root>/.idea directory.
+Intellij Idea keeps project settings in multiple xml files under PROJECT_ROOT/.idea directory.
-To perform modifications in these files, the plugin uses [Advxml](https://github.com/geirolz/advxml) library.
-The modifications are expressed in Advxml DSL.
+Once the project is loaded by sbt, the plugin will modify the settings in these files.
-Which modifications should be applied is configrable via environament variables.
+Which modifications should be applied is configurable via environament variables.
 Currently, the following modifications are supported:

 Modification | Environment variable | Configuration file